jbmilgrom/blogg/src/post/github-actions-auto-retry.md

 Do you find yourself babysitting your CI environment because of transients failures like `ETIMEDOUT`. `ECONNRESET`. `npm ERR! network`. `502 Bad Gateway`?
 Yeah us too.

-Our problem has gotten even worse for us lately because of all the AI coding agents under our command.
+Our problem has gotten even worse lately because of all the AI coding agents under our command.
 Great throughput requires great responsibility.

 ## The Solution: A Simple Auto-Retry Workflow